Manuscripts of Emperor Henry II

-In the course of the secularisation in 1802/03, the libraries of the monasteries of the former Prince-Bishopric of Bamberg passed into the ownership of the Bavarian state.
+In the course of the secularization in 1802/03, the libraries of the monasteries of the former Prince-Bishopric of Bamberg passed into the ownership of the Bavarian state.
 They were incorporated almost completely into the Electoral Library, today’s Bamberg State Library.
 Six outstanding early medieval manuscripts, amongst them the book of pericopes of Henry II and the gospel book of Otto III from Bamberg’s Cathedral Treasury as well as the Heliand manuscript from the Cathedral Library, were assigned to today’s Bavarian State Library in Munich.

 The book collection that dates back to Henry II survived the passage of time essentially without damages.
 Today, the holdings of the Bamberg State Library incorporate 165 codices and manuscript fragments dating from the 5th century until around 1024, the year of Henry II’s death.
 Thus, the Bamberg State Library holds the only imperial library of the late Early Middle Ages worldwide which has been preserved coherently to a large extent.

-Two luxuriously illuminated Reichenau manuscripts from the first turn of the millennium were added to the UNESCO Memory of the World programme in 2003: the Bamberg Apokalypse (Msc.Bibl.140) as well as a commentary to the Canticles and the Book of Daniel (Msc.Bibl.22).
+Two luxuriously illuminated Reichenau manuscripts from the first turn of the millennium were added to the UNESCO Memory of the World programme in 2003: the Bamberg Apokalypse (Msc.Bibl.140) as well as a commentary to the Song of Songs, the Book of Proverbs and the Book of Daniel (Msc.Bibl.22).
 In 2013, the Lorsch Pharmacopoeia (Msc.Med.1) from the former Cathedral Library, which was written at the beginning of the 9th century, was declared World Document Heritage as well.

 The digitization project was undertaken in order to make this unique library available to a greater number of users and to facilitate the investigation of individual manuscripts as well as the whole ensemble.
-In cooperation with the Bavarian State Library in Munich and with financial aid from the Upper Franconia Foundation, the Bamberg State Library provides these 165 manuscripts digitally and free of charge on its websites.
-An additional benefit arises through the enrichment of the digital copies with structural data, catalogue descriptions and research documentation data.
+In cooperation with the Bavarian State Library in Munich and with financial aid from the Upper Franconia Foundation, the Bamberg State Library provides these 165 manuscripts digitally and free of charge on the internet.
+An additional benefit arises through the enrichment of the digital copies with structural data.